Solidarity and Grace

 He simply replied, “Don’t argue.
 Just go with the flow.”

-So, we spent five dollars to send our eight volunteers by bus to the all-night wholesale market to ask for vegetables donations for the fire victims.
+So we spent five dollars to send our eight volunteers by bus to the all-night wholesale market to ask for vegetable donations for the fire victims.
 Dadaji and I walked to the site of the fire and spoke to a few people.
 Everyone was in shock.
 On the way home, we stopped to buy two cans of milk and fresh ginger with the remainder of our money.

-solidarityandgraceI said, “We’re not going to feed many people with that.”
+I said, “We’re not going to feed many people with that.”

 “Don’t argue,” Dadaji replied.
 “Just go with the flow.”

 We heated a huge pot of ginger milk.
 At 2:00 in the morning, we carried it back to a Catholic convent beside the fire site, where the nuns let fire victims camp in their parking lot.
-Just as we started serving, a stranger tapped me on the shoulder and said, “Don’t go— wait here.”
+Just as we started serving, a stranger tapped me on the shoulder and said, “Don’t go—wait here.”
 I smiled and thought, I’m not going anywhere with all this milk.

 As we emptied the pot, the stranger suddenly returned and said, “I was so inspired by what you two are doing that I bought $200 worth of bread.
 But I don’t know how to distribute this.
 Would you please do it for me?”

 Two hours later, we returned to our center.
 The boys had just arrived with a huge collection of vegetables—twelve sacks full.
-We began cooking an immense pot of “lugao,” Filipino rice soup with vegetables.
+We began cooking an immense pot of lugao, Filipino rice soup with vegetables.
 Then, at 6:00 a.m., as dawn was breaking, three volunteers carried the pot to the site of the fire, and we immediately began cooking a second pot.

 Originally published as HeroicStories #869